-As a result, dentists recommend removing a wisdom tooth when they’re causing discomfort.
-Although some patients may not experience any pain or discomfort with either upper or lower wisdom teeth erupting.
+As a result, dentists recommend removing wisdom teeth when they’re causing discomfort.
+However, some patients may not experience pain or discomfort with either the eruption of upper or lower wisdom teeth.

 In minor cases, tooth pain might be a temporary gum irritation.

 Tooth ache that persists over two days is advised to see the nearest dentist immediately.
 Neglecting examinations from a dentist can become more costly in the future.

 If you cannot arrange a dental appointment, below are some suggestions for temporary pain relief at home.
 Results vary between individuals, and the tips provided are only quick solutions.

 Constant tooth pain should be examined and treated by a qualified professional dentist only.

 As the below are only temporary home remedies, it is up to the individual’s responsibility to perform their due diligence and research before administering DIY treatments without proper supervision.